peterhinch/micropython-async/v3/docs/TUTORIAL.md

 actually written (may well be 1 if the device is slow).
 The `ioctl` method ensures that this is only called if the device is ready to accept data.

-Note that this has changed relative to `uasyncio` V2.
+Note that this has changed relative to `asyncio` V2.
 Formerly `write` had two additional mandatory args.
 Existing code will fail because `Stream.drain` calls `write` with a single arg (which can be a `memoryview`).